Answer

 The problem was that Moses was going to Egypt to rescue the circumcised people of God from the uncircumcised Egyptians.
 There was a sharp distinction between the slaves and the oppressors, but Moses, the leader of God’s people, was blurring the distinction in his own family.
 Further, Moses was to be the lawgiver for Israel, and it would not do for the giver of the law to be a lawbreaker.
 Part of the law would require circumcision (Leviticus 12:3).
 For Moses to have an uncircumcised son would be blatantly hypocritical—and hypocrisy is never good in a national leader.

-Moses’ personal life had to be in order before he could properly direct the spiritual lives of the Hebrew people.
-Whatever the cause of Moses’ neglect of such an important rite, his sin made him unfit to serve as a spiritual leader.
-The situation had to be rectified before he could carry out his mission.
+Whatever the cause of Moses’ sin of omission, the situation had to be rectified before he could carry out his mission.
 God was about to kill Moses, but Moses lived because God allowed for repentance and forgiveness.
 Praise the Lord that “mercy triumphs over judgment” (James 2:13).